Constrained Synthesis with Projected Diffusion Models: Acknowledgments

 \section{Acknowledgments}

 This research is partially supported by NSF grants 2334936, 2334448, and NSF CAREER Award 2401285.
 Fioretto is also supported by an Amazon Research Award and a Google Research Scholar Award.
+The authors acknowledge Research Computing at the University of Virginia for providing computational resources that have contributed to the results reported within this paper.
 The views and conclusions of this work are those of the authors only.